jordanpurinton/mean-stack-socialnetwork/README.md

 # mean-stack-project

-This is a small side project I'm working on where I'm building a messenger-like application utilizing the MEAN stack with Angular 2.
+This is a small side project I'm working on where I'm building a social media messenger-like application utilizing the MEAN stack with Angular 2.

 1.)
 Run `npm install` to install all required dependencies.